top of page

 • Tea Ceremony at Bride's Home (敬茶): A Glorious Return to Celebrate Love

-The couple returns to the bride's family home for another tea ceremony, this time serving tea to the bride's elders.
-This ceremony symbolizes the bride's return to her family home, acknowledging her new status and the union of the two families.
+The couple returns to the bride's family home for another tea ceremony, serving tea to the bride's elders.
+This ceremony symbolises the bride's return to her family home, acknowledging her new status and the union of the two families.
 During this time, the bride may change into a different dress, showcasing her transformation and embracing her new life.

 • Capturing Memories: Wedding Photoshoot